tetianafesenko/Data-Visualization-and-Dashboards-with-Tableau/README.md

 1. Available Room types on Airbnb in New York: Entire house/apartment, private room and shared room.
 2. Airbnb data in New York is divided between 5 neighbourhoods: Bronx, Brooklyn, Manhattan, Queens, Staten Island.
 Each neighbourhood is assigned a different color in Tableau.

->>>>>>>Key findings: The most expensive room type is entire house/apartment and its located in the Staten Island.
+------Key findings: The most expensive room type is entire house/apartment and its located in the Staten Island.
 Manhattan is the second on the list.
 The lowest average price for rent is for the shared room in Bronx.

 ### Story 2
 The highest number of reviews had been received by a private house/apartment in Manhattan in June 2012.
 I think it do to the following reasons: